skc4/skc4.github.io/_projects/lane-line-detection.md

 ![](/images/lane-finding/lane-finding.gif)

 ## Overview
-The steps of this project are the following:
+The steps of this project are follows:
 * Compute the camera calibration matrix and distortion coefficients with a set of chessboard images.
 * Apply a distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.